warriordog/mooltipage/SECURITY.md

 responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer at EMAIL_HERE.
+Report security bugs by emailing the lead maintainer at [acomputerdog@gmail.com](mailto:acomputerdog@gmail.com)

 The lead maintainer will acknowledge your email, and will send a more detailed response indicating the next steps in handling